HomeLatest NewsTelecomIntel bets big on next-gen AI, 5G tech at MWC 2024

 Preferred Source of Google

-MWC Barcelona—At the Mobile World (MWC) 2024, Intel announced the launch of a host of new solutions and services that span and edge AI technologies, including Intel Core Ultra processors and AI PCs, amongst others.
-The suite of products aims to a wide range of customer needs across network, edge and enterprise sectors.
+MWC Barcelona—At the World Congress (MWC) 2024, Intel announced the launch of a host of new solutions and services that span network and edge AI technologies, including Intel Core Ultra processors and AI PCs, amongst others.
+The suite of products aims to target a wide range of customer needs across network, edge and enterprise sectors.

 Intel said it focuses on helping partners and their clients enhance network capabilities, exploit new edge services for monetisation, and broadly integrate AI technology into their day-to-day operations.